gsilva2016/langchain-integrations/langchain-summarymerge-score/README.md

 To use the tool via local FastAPI endpoints:

-1. Run `python api/app.py` to start the FastAPI server.
-This starts the server at `http://localhost:800/`
+1. Run `python -m langchain_summarymerge_score.api.app` to start the FastAPI server.
+This starts the server at `http://localhost:8000/`

 2. The app currently exposes the following endpoint:
 * `POST /merge_summaries` - Merges summaries and assigns anomaly scores to the merged summary.